BTS Japanese Album ‘Face Yourself’ Is Getting a U.S. Release!

 BTS are bringing their Japanese album Face Yourself to America!

-The superstar K-Pop boy band will release the album in the U.S. on Friday (July 27).
+The superstar K-Pop boy band will release the album in the U.S. on Friday (July 27), a representative from Universal Music Group confirms to Just Jared.

 PHOTOS: Check out the latest pics of BTS